News of revolution (part III): Televising the life and death of an Egyptian president

 Part II: Voice of the Arabs or Nasserist mouthpiece?

-In 1970, President Gamal Abdel-Nasser died and with him the dream of uniting the Arab world from the “ocean to the gulf” under his leadership.
+In 1970, President Gamal Abdel-Nasser died and with him the dream of uniting the from the “ocean to the gulf” under his leadership.
 However, despite the humiliating defeat of 1967, Nasser died as a popular, yet wounded, leader and his extremely emotional funeral – which was attended by at least five million in Cairo alone, not to mention all the mourners who poured on to the streets of cities across the Arab world – was one of the largest in history.

-Initially regarded as a weak leader and an interim figurehead until Nasser's “true successor” emerged, Anwar Sadat was quick to try to establish himself as the undoubted leader of Egypt by carrying out a self-described “corrective ” which involved pursuing and purging what he called “marakiz al-qowa” (“centres of power”) who were believed to be pro-Soviet and loyal to Nasserist ideology.
+Initially regarded as a weak leader and an interim figurehead until Nasser’s “true successor” emerged, Anwar Sadat was quick to try to establish himself as the undoubted leader of by carrying out a self-described “corrective revolution” which involved pursuing and purging what he called “marakiz al-qowa” (“centres of power”) who were believed to be pro-Soviet and loyal to Nasserist ideology.

 On 15 May 1971, Sadat announced that more than a 100 “centres of power” had been charged with plotting a coup to overthrow him.
 Continuing this trend of overturning Soviet influence, Sadat took a landmark decision in 1972 to expel the Soviet military advisors from Egypt.
 After fighting the October War against Israel in 1973, Sadat continued his aggressive reforms by opening up Egypt’s state-run command economy to private enterprise and engaging in peace negotiations with Israel which started in earnest with his historic visit to Jerusalem in 1977 and culminated with the signing of the 1979 Egyptian-Israeli peace treaty.